koodimonsteri/docbot/README.md

 # Document chatbot & Python programming bot

 # DocBot
-Chat app to chat with OpenAI llm model.
+RAG app to chat with OpenAI llm model.
 Upload pdf file or use existing and ask questions about it.

 # CodeBot